 #4 WALKWAY TO THE OLD VOLCANO

-The Walkway to the Old Volcano (Mt Vulcan) is an easy hike to an awesome viewpoint overlooking the coastline and in my opinion, it’s one of the best Camiguin Island tourist spots!
+The Walkway to the Old Volcano (Mt Vulcan) is an easy hike to an awesome viewpoint overlooking the west coast.

 The Walkway to the Old Volcano can be found in Catarman which is a 10-minute drive from the main town of Mambajao and the entrance fee is only 10 pesos.